minvws/nl-covid19-data-dashboard/packages/app/README.md

 ### Locale

-By default the site builds the Dutch version.
-If you would like the English version instead, you can create a `.env.local` file in `packages/app` with the following content:
+By default, the site builds the Dutch version.
+If you would like to build the English version instead, you can create a `.env.local` file in `packages/app` with the following content: